tinglesoftware/dependabot-azure-devops/extension/README.md

 This is the unofficial [dependabot](https://github.com/Dependabot/dependabot-core) extension for [Azure DevOps](https://azure.microsoft.com/en-gb/services/devops/).
 It will allow you to run Dependabot inside a build pipeline.

+> [!WARNING]
+> It is strongly recommended that you complete (or abandon) all active pull requests created by the same user that were created manually or using earlier versions of the task.

 ## Usage

 Add a configuration file stored at `.azuredevops/dependabot.yml` or `.github/dependabot.yml` conforming to the [official spec](https://docs.github.com/en/github/administering-a-repository/configuration-options-for-dependency-updates).